mjbradvica/ChainStrategy/README.md

 }
 ```

-> You may only have one default handler, calling the method twice will just overwrite the previous one.
+> You may only have one default handler.
+In fact, calling the method twice will just overwrite the previous one.

 #### Accepting Strategy Dependencies